apache/datafusion/docs/source/contributor-guide/architecture.md

 are typically implemented using the extension APIs.

 If have a use case that is not covered by the existing APIs, we would love to work with you to design a new general purpose API.
-There are often others are interested in similar extensions and the act of defining the API often improves the code overall for everyone.
+There are often others who are interested in similar extensions and the act of defining the API often improves the code overall for everyone.

-Extension APIs that provide "safe" default behaviors are more likely to be suitable for inclusion in DataFusion, while APIs that require major changes to built-in operators are likely less likely.
+Extension APIs that provide "safe" default behaviors are more likely to be suitable for inclusion in DataFusion, while APIs that require major changes to built-in operators are less likely.
 For example, it might make less sense to add an API to support a stream processing feature if that would result in slower performance for built-in operators.
 It may still make sense to add extension APIs for such features, but leave implementation of such operators in